-I began this piece and its accompanying DJ mix before Lee “Scratch” Perry passed away but a number of his tunes are featured in the mix and I feel compelled to add some thoughts:
+I began this article and its accompanying DJ mix before Lee “Scratch” Perry passed away yesterday, but a number of his tunes feature in the mix so I felt compelled to add these thoughts:

 I’m hard pressed to think of anyone who’s been as influential on the development of dance music as Lee “Scratch” Perry.
 He began working in the Jamaican music industry in the 1950s, singing on ska records in the early ’60s, then started his own band (The Upsetters) and label (Upsetter) later that decade.

 From his home studio (The Black Arc) Scratch further defined the sound of reggae.
 After producing the early and seminal (Bob Marley and The) Wailers records he invented a number of recording and mixing techniques giving shape to the dub genre; he produced some of the first drum-machine-based dancehall tracks in the early ’70s; and continued to be on the scene consistently making new and interesting music right up until his death yesterday.

 Here’s my homage in the form of a Spotify playlist featuring some of my favorite Lee “Scratch” Perry tracks.